Matt Bevin: Personal life

 While stationed at Fort Polk, Bevin went on a blind date with his future wife, Glenna.
-At the time, Glenna was a divorced single mother of a 5-year-old daughter who was born during her first marriage to an abusive husband.
+At the time, Glenna was a divorced single mother of a 5-year-old daughter from her first marriage to an abusive husband.
 The two married in 1996 and had five additional children.
 After Glenna's remarriage, her daughter, Brittiney, took her adoptive father's last name.
-In 2003, 17-year-old Brittiney was killed in a car accident near the family's home.
+In 2003, 17-year-old Brittiney was killed in a car accident.
 In memory of their daughter, the Bevins created Brittiney's Wish, a non-profit organization that funds domestic and international mission trips for high school students, and started an endowment that allowed Louisville's Southern Baptist Theological Seminary to open its Bevin Center for Missions Mobilization in 2012.

-In 2011, Bevin took all of his children out of school for a year for a 26000 mi tour of the United States, visiting sites of educational or historical interest, including the Lorraine Motel in Memphis, Tennessee, where Martin Luther King, Jr. was assassinated and the Topeka, Kansas, schoolhouse at the center of the landmark Brown v.
+In 2011, Bevin took his children out of school for a year for a 26000 mi tour of the United States, visiting sites of educational or historical interest, including the Lorraine Motel in Memphis, where Martin Luther King, Jr. was assassinated, and the Topeka, Kansas, schoolhouse at the center of the landmark Brown v.
 Board of Education Supreme Court decision.
-After their application to adopt a daughter from Kentucky's foster care system was denied because they already had five children, the Bevins adopted four children – between the ages of 2 and 10 – from Ethiopia in June 2012.
+After their application to adopt a daughter from Kentucky's foster care system was denied because they already had five children, the Bevins adopted four children between the ages of 2 and 10 from Ethiopia in June 2012.
 By 2015, Bevin said all of his children were homeschooled.
 To avoid disruptions in the children's schooling, the Bevins opted not to move into the Kentucky Governor's Mansion immediately after Bevin's election as governor in November 2015, instead waiting until after the school year ended in August 2016.
-The eleven-member Bevin family is the largest to inhabit the mansion since it was constructed in 1914.
-The family also retains their pre-election home in Louisville.
+The eleven-member Bevin family was the largest to inhabit the mansion since its construction in 1914.

-The Bevins attend Southeast Christian Church in Louisville.
+The Bevins attended Southeast Christian Church in Louisville.
 After his election as governor, he announced he would hold an invitation-only inaugural worship service at Frankfort's Buck Run Baptist Church, but the service was moved to the Frankfort Convention Center and the invitation requirement was dropped following an "overwhelming response from the public".